Provisional Government of the Republic of Poland: Creation

 On 18 January, the RTRP was relocated from Lublin to Warsaw.

-From 30 January to 2 February, the heads of government of the Soviet Union, the United Kingdom, and the United States— Joseph Stalin, Winston Churchill, Franklin D. Roosevelt, respectively — attended preliminary discussions on the Yalta Conference in Malta.
+From 30 January to 2 February, the heads of government of the Soviet Union, the United Kingdom, and the United States— Joseph Stalin, Winston Churchill, Franklin D. Roosevelt, respectively — attended preliminary discussions on the Yalta Conference.

 From 4 February to 12 February, the heads of government of the United States, the United Kingdom, and the Soviet Union attended the Yalta Conference in the Crimea.
 At Yalta, the following "Joint Allied Declaration on Poland" was developed:

 The three heads of governments consider that the Eastern frontier of Poland should follow the Curzon line, with digressions from it in some regions of five to eight kilometers in favor of Poland.
 They recognize that Poland must receive substantial of accessions of territory in the north and west.
 They feel that the opinion of the new Polish Provisional Government of National Unity should be sought in due course on the extent of these accessions, and that the final delimitation of the Western frontier of Poland should thereafter await the Peace Conference.

 On 7 February, Churchill documented the following discussion while at Yalta:

 On 23 April, Soviet diplomat Vyacheslav Molotov was in Washington, DC.
 President Harry S. Truman and the United States Department of State appealed to Molotov for a compromise on the "Polish question".
 On the same day, Prime Minister Edward Osóbka-Morawski of the RTRP announced the following at a press conference: